 - Initial download: 1-2 GB

-Mobile Minecraft starts small—but worlds add up fast.
+Mobile Minecraft starts small–but worlds are growing quickly.

 - App size: 200-400 MB